José Calderón (basketball): 2008–09 season

 On July 9, 2008, Calderón re-signed with the Raptors to a multi-year deal, reported to be worth $7.5 million to $8.5 million a season.
 With the departure of Ford to the Indiana Pacers, the Spaniard was slated to start the point guard position for the Raptors.
 At the same time, new acquisition Jermaine O'Neal formed the frontcourt with Bosh.
 However, 17 games into the season, Toronto fired head coach Sam Mitchell and the line-ups were constantly shuffled.
 By the end of 2008, the Raptors were 12–20, but with Calderón out for almost a month thereafter, the team slipped to 16–28.
 When Calderón returned to the Raptors lineup, he helped snap a seven-game losing streak with a 114–94 victory over Chicago, recording 23 points on 9-of-10 shooting and 10 assists.
 Not long after, he set the second-longest streak in NBA history for consecutive free throws made (87).
 On March 13, 2009, Calderón surpassed Alvin Williams' franchise record for career assists with 1795.
-On March 29, 2009, in a game against Chicago, he tied the franchise record for most assists in game with 19, and not long after, set an NBA record for highest free-throw percentage in a season.
+On March 29, 2009, in a game against Chicago, he tied the franchise record for most assists in game with 19, and not long after, set an NBA record for highest free-throw percentage in a season, making 98.1% of his free throws in the season, missing only 3 of the 154 he took, overtaking Calvin Murphy’s record of 95.8% set in 1981.
 These records, however, were overshadowed by the Raptors rapidly falling out of the playoffs picture soon after the All-Star break, and the criticism Calderón faced for being unable to defend and play an up-tempo game.
 Toronto eventually finished with a 33–49 record, with the Spaniard leading the Eastern Conference in assists per game and the league in free throw percentage and assist-to-turnover ratio.